kolkhis/tech-notes/linux/filesystem-structure.md

 The `/bin` directory has no subdirectories.

+!!! info "Note"

+    The `/bin` directory is symlinked on `/usr/bin` on most major Linux distributions.
+    So, `/bin/bash` would be the same as `/usr/bin/bash`.

 There are tools that are **required** to be in `/bin`, as specified by the [Linux Foundation](https://refspecs.linuxfoundation.org/FHS_3.0/fhs/ch03s04.html).